codio-templates/processing-demo/.guides/content/Learning-Objectives-30fc.md

 Students understand the basics of declaring a methods and attributes.

 ## Limitations
 This discussion focuses on attributes and methods being public or private.
 How these keywords affect classes will be discussed later on.
+The `protected` keyword will be introduced in the lesson on inheritance.
 |||